 We hope that this guide has been of assistance to you, and helps you to work out what sizes you need.

 However, there’s no better way to perfect the sizing and fit than to come in and see us.
 That’s why we now have multiple showrooms located across England.
 Visit us for personal sizing guidance and to receive excellent buying advice from our team of friendly, professional and knowledgeable experts.
-Not to mention that you also get to see our range fo bieks inthe flesh of course.
+Not to mention that you also get to see our range of bikes in the flesh of course.

 By Video Call

 By far one of the best ways to get in touch is to use the Ribble Live In-Store Expert function.
-This service brings the instore experience direct to the comfort of your own home.
-Simply click on the icon that appears at the bottom right corner of the website to be connected to one of our Instore Experts who will be delighted to assist you via a one-way video call.
-You see us but we cannot see you.
+This service brings the in-store experience directly to the comfort of your own home.
+Simply click on the icon that appears at the bottom right corner of the website to be connected to one of our Instore Experts.
+It’s a one-way video call so you will be able to see us but we cannot see you.
 They can take you through everything from sizing to build options and even offer close-ups of the bikes and equipment on their hand-held cameras.

 Our customer service team is available to take your call 7 days a week and until late in the evenings on weekdays.
 Contact the team directly for friendly advice and assistance.

-You can also contact us through the usual social channels, by direct message through Twitter, or private message us through Facebook, Whatapp or Instagram.
+You can also contact us through the usual social channels, by direct message through Twitter, or by private message through Facebook, Whatapp or Instagram.